kkusuma3/UniProj/README.md

 ## UniProj
 React Web App as a platform for students to exchange ideas and projects for incoming freshmen and transfer students to work on for a better university application.
-Refer to UniProj.pdf for full problem statement, demo and financial analysis of the product.
+Refer to **UniProj.pdf** and  **Welcome to UniProj.mp4** for full problem statement, demo and financial analysis of the product.

 To start: 'npm start'